Nevanlinna-Pick interpolation from uncertain data: Propagating computational errors through Nevanlinna-Pick interpolation

 As explained in Sec.~\ref{sec:intro} we make the discussion concrete by assuming that the quantity which we wish to compute is the integral of the interpolated Green's function along the contour $C_2$ shown in Fig.~\ref{fig:Contour}.
 Thus, for a Green's function $G(z)$ we will study the integral $\mathcal{I}$:

+Where all work in this paper was done with $E_\mathrm{max}=1.5$.
 We can interpolate each sample to determine the Wertevorrat for each value of $z$ on that contour.
 The real and imaginary parts of the Wertevorrat correspond to the allowed range for the real and imaginary values of all possible Green's functions $\widetilde{G}(z)$ evaluated at $z$ which take the values of that sample when evaluated at the $N$ locations $z_n$ on the imaginary axis and which have the required analyticity properties.

 We use the bounds of the Wertevorrat for each $z$ and each of the $M$ samples to define $6M$ functions: $\bigl(\Delta^{\mathbb{C},X}_\mathrm{max}(z)\bigr)^m$, $\bigl(\Delta^{\mathbb{C},X}_\mathrm{min}(z)\bigr)^m$ and $\bigl(\Delta^{\mathbb{C},X}_\mathrm{avg}(z)\bigr)^m$.
 Here $X$ indicates the real or imaginary part of $\widetilde{G}_m$.
 The index $m$, $1 \le m \le M$, identifies the sample and `max' or `min' indicates the upper or lower edge of the Wertevorrat.
 Finally, `avg' indicates the average of these upper (`max') and lower (`min') limits.